mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 make up DOCKER_VERSION=<version>
 ```

-This will check dockerhub for a tag of the specified version and pull that image.
-As mentioned above this will also
+Version is the published tag of addons-server and corresponds to `mozilla/addons-server:<version>`in [dockerhub][addons-server-tags].

-set the `DOCKER_PULL_POLICY` to `always` to ensure frequent pulling of the image.
+Specify a version will configure docker compose to set the [pull policy] to `always` and specify the `image` property
+in the docker compose config to pull the latest build of the specified `version`.
+Once, you've specified a version
+subsequent calls to `make up` will pull the same version consistently {ref}`see idempotence <idempotence>` for more details.

+What if you want to run an exact build of `addons-server`,
+without fetching later versions that might subsequently get published to the same tag?

-You can also specify a `DOCKER_DIGEST` to pull a specific build of addons-server.
+You can specify a `DOCKER_DIGEST` to pull a specific build of addons-server.
 This can be very useful if you want
 to guarantee the exact state of the image you are running.
 This is used in our own CI environments to ensure each job
 runs with the exact same image built in the run.